-The characters in The Cottage on Little Pond Lane are warm, friendly and endearing, Ella is the perfect best friend for Mia, and Ella’s handsome twin brother Garrick is dependable, clever and funny I loved the neighbour, Hettie Burnstall from Duckdown Cottage, but ‘Oh Deary me’ that woman could talk!
+The characters in The Cottage on Little Pond Lane are warm, friendly and endearing, Ella is the perfect best friend for Mia, and Ella’s handsome twin brother Garrick is dependable, clever and funny I love the neighbour, Hettie Burnstall from Duckdown Cottage, but ‘Oh Deary me’ that woman could talk!

 Everything about this book warmed my heart, the characters, the location, the village full of single men!… New Beginnings is a brilliant start to the series and I can’t wait for part two.

 Thank you to Rachel’s Random Resources and the author for providing me with a copy which I have reviewed honestly.

 Author Bio –

 Having lived and worked in London for several years, Emily returned to her home town of Hastings where she now spends her days writing… and chatting on social media.
 Emily is a Member of the SoA, a PAN member of the RWA and a Pro Member of ALLi.
 She’s an Amazon bestseller and a Kindle All Star.
 Emily loves writing and her stories are sure to bring a smile to your face and a warmth to your heart.